-(1) Of having attended Lectures on the following subjects:-

-(a) Anatomy,

-a course of at least 100 Lectures.

-(b) Physiology

-(c) Course of the course of t

-r nysiology, •• ••• 60 •••

-Inorganic Chemistry, " " 60 66

-(d) Natural Philosophy, " " 20 "

-Botany, 4.6 66 30 "

-(f) Zoology, 4.6 " 30 66

-- (2) Of the above Lectures marked \ at least one-third must be of the nature of practical lessons involving laboratory practice on the part of the student, and this must be attested to on the same or a separate certificate. - (3) Of practical instruction in Anatomy during six months.
+- (1) Of Matriculation. - (2) Of having attended lectures on the following subjects: - (a) Anatomy, a course of at least 100 Lectures. - (b) Physiology, - (c) Inorganic Chemistry, a course of at least 60 Lectures. - (d) Natural Philosophy, 20 (e) Botany, 30 - (f) Zoology, 30 - Of the above Lectures marked at least one-third must be of the nature of practical lessons, involving laboratory practice on the part of the student; and this must be attested to on the same or a separate certificate. - (3) Of practical instruction in Anatomy during six months.